 9039 SUNSET BOULEVARD (1OAK) - electronic billboards

-Each screen will play identical synchronous content, simultaneously.
-There is one pair of :64 second videos.
-They will play in the following combinations at various times throughout the hour- interrupting paid advertising.
+Each piece in this series has identical, simultaneous, 2-channel video.
+Each screen will play unique synchronous content, simultaneously.
+There is one pair of 3 minutes and 4 second videos.
+They will play in the following combination at the top and the midpoint of the hour, interrupting paid advertising.

 PREVIOUS EXHIBITIONS INCLUDED: